zackbouz1/trainning-hangout/README.md

   - [ ] Only individually or in bulk
   - [ ] only manually

+#### p007.
+List the types of project that GitHub support
+  - [ ] Peraonal Project
+  - [ ] Team project
+  - [x] Organization project: this is only available within an organization.
+To create, click Profile Picture => Your Organization => Projects => New Projects
+  - [x] User Project: available to personal account.
+To create, click profile Picture => Your Projects => New Project

 ## GitHub Issues
 #### z101.In a free GitHub plan, what is the maximum number of people that can be assigned to an issue or PR in a public repository and in a private repository?